 Kuélap is a pre-Inca fortress located in the Chachapoyas region of northern Peru.
 The fort is known for its circular stone walls and many underground tombs.
 To visit Kuélap, here are some tips:

-- Altitude and Physical condition: Keep in mind that Kuélap is located at an altitude of about 3,000 meters (9,800 feet) above sea level, so you may experience some symptoms of altitude sickness such as headache, shortness of breath, and fatigue.
+- Altitude and Physical condition: Keep in mind that Kuélap is located at an altitude of about 3,000 meters (9,800 feet) above sea level, so you may experience some symptoms of altitude sickness, such as headache, shortness of breath, and fatigue.
 Make sure to take it easy, rest often, and drink plenty of water to stay hydrated.
-And also, keep in mind that Kuélap is an ancient site built on the mountain; it may need some physical effort to climb and visit the site.
+And also, keep in mind that Kuélap is an ancient site built on the mountain; it may need some physical effort to climb and visit the site,

 - Safety: As Kuélap is located in a remote area, take the necessary precautions to ensure your safety.
 Let someone know your itinerary, and bring a fully charged cell phone and emergency contact information.
 It’s also a good idea to wear comfortable shoes and appropriate clothing for the weather.
+Additionally, always check the cable car and road access status before departing, as heavy rain can occasionally cause temporary closures.

 What to see in Cajamarca